metadatacenter/cedar-manual/docs/_sections/c2/1_first_steps.md

 ![](https://github.com/metadatacenter/cedar-manual/raw/master/docs/assets/imgs/creating-new-template-20191216.png){:width="80%" class="centered"}

-In the next steps, we will populate an "Injury" Template resource with different Field and Element resources.
+In the next steps, we will populate an "Injury-related treatments" Template resource with different Field and Element resources.

 ## **Useful Content Tips**

 By default CEDAR searches look at the Label, Identifier, and Description field for matches, so consider what terms will be most important to include for searches to find your template.

-**Label** The label of the template should fit easily into the Workspace view if possible, allowing for CEDAR to append 'metadata' to the label to create names of the metadata instances.
+**Label:** The label of the template should fit easily into the Workspace view if possible, allowing for CEDAR to append 'metadata' to the label to create names of the metadata instances.
+The label is analogous to the title of a web page.
-(Figure about 40-50 characters for your label.)
+As a rough guideline, allow about 40-50 characters for your label.

-You don't need to append Template or Form to the end of the label; this will be clear from context.
+You don't need to append 'Template' or 'Form' to the end of the label; this will be clear from context.

+**Identifier:** This refers to an external identifier, not a CEDAR identifier.
-**Identifier** You do not have to create an identifier; typically you will leave this field blank.
+You do not have to create an identifier; typically you will leave this field blank.
 The field is provided for users who want to identify an external entity associated with this template.
 It works best when unique references to external identifiers can be automatically assigned.
+(Please note this identifier is for the template, *not* for the metadata instances filled out for this template.)

-**Description** This description can be any length; a sentence or short paragraph is common.
+**Description:** This description can be any length; a sentence or short paragraph is common.
 Describe the subject that the template is documenting; we already know this is a CEDAR template,